creightonmonson/ACI_Fabric/README.md

 # ACI Fabric Infrastructure as Code

 The goal of this repo is to provide the framework to deploy and maintain an ACI fabric using Ansible, and to do so in a modular fashion.
 The organization of this repo is done in a way to maximize scalability and flexibility.
+Each role has an associated variables file in host_vars to increase readability.
+Also, varaibles are organized in a way to use Loops as much as possible in the roles/tasks.

 ```
 Directory Structure: